oscal-compass/compliance-trestle/README.md

 Trestle is designed to operate as a CICD pipeline running on top of compliance artifacts in `git`, to provide transparency for the state of compliance across multiple stakeholders in an environment friendly to developers.
 Trestle passes the generated artifacts on to tools that orchestrate the enforcement, measurement, and reporting of compliance.

 It also provides tooling to manage OSCAL documents in a more human-friendly manner.
-By splitting large OSCAL data structures into smaller and easier to edit sub-structures, creation and maintenance of these artifacts can follow normal `git` workflows including peer review via pull request, versioning, releases/tagging.
+By splitting large OSCAL data structures into smaller and easier to edit sub-structures, creation and maintenance of these artifacts, or facsimilies in markdown, can follow normal `git` workflows including peer review via pull request, versioning, releases/tagging.

 Trestle provides three separate but related functions in the compliance space: